 Rai (pronounced as raa-ee) and Sarson (pronounced as sur-so)

 The mustard seeds used in Indian cooking are tiny and black or dark brown in color.
 The seeds have a faint spicy smell much like curry leaves.
 They taste just like mustard in its paste form.

 Mustard seeds are the most commonly utilized form of mustard in Indian cooking, with the powder rarely, if ever, being used.
 If you ever require the powdered form, it is advisable to buy the seeds and grind them at home as required in the recipe.

-In comparison, Rai/ Sarson is used more in South Indian than in North Indian cooking.
+In comparison, Rai/Sarson is used more in South Indian than in North Indian cooking.
 In the South, it is typically combined with green chilies and curry leaves in a tadka.
-It is sometimes used in paste form, in Eastern Indian dishes like Deemer Patudi or fish curries.
+It is sometimes used in paste form, for example in Eastern Indian dishes like Deemer Patudi or fish curries.

 Uses Other Than Cooking

 - Mustard poultices were (and still are) used to relieve the congestion resulting from a cold and cough.

 - Got a stiff back or sore aching muscles?
 Soak yourself in a warm bath to which mustard powder has been added.

 - You know how jam, pickle, spice jars smell of the stuff that was in them even after being washed?
 Get rid of this smell by putting some mustard paste in the jar and filling with warm water.
 Shake well and pour out.
 Now wash the jar again and the smell will be gone.